EricccTaiwan/NCKU-CVDL_2021/Readme.md

 # NCKU-CVDL_2021
-[CSIE5009] INTRODUCTION TO IMAGE PROCESSING,COMPUTER VISION AND DEEP LEARNING 2021 Course Materials
+[CSIE5009] Introduction To Image Processing, Computer Vision and Deep Learning 2021 Course Materials

 # Note
 This set of homework/code was tested on Python and Jupyter Nobebook.